 Health Insurance: Students are required to maintain health insurance coverage while enrolled at RUSVM.
-Students are always required to maintain health insurance coverage including during breaks and temporary periods of non-enrollment.
+It is recommended that students maintain health insurance coverage during breaks and temporary periods of non-enrollment.

 The University offers a student health insurance plan with Aetna Student Health.